 My family, like most, roast turkeys for all of the major holidays: Thanksgiving, Christmas, and Easter, and sometimes just for fun.
 On a recent trip home, my mom surprised me with a thawed turkey.
 It was June.
 But I love turkey dinner, so I was more than happy to roast it for dinner.
 We called it Thanksgiving in June.
-It was one of the best turkeys that I have roasted to date.
+It was one of the best turkeys that I have roasted to date (find whole turkeys here).
 It tasted amazing, and it looked even better.

 There are several reasons why I believe this turkey recipe turned out so well.
 First of all, I used simple seasonings: fresh thyme, onion, sea salt, and black pepper.
 Secondly, I used a heavy iron roasting pan with a lid.
 Lastly, I used a time-tested and proven roasting method.
 For more details continue reading below.